 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-The main streams of the Moncler Group’s commitment towards a low impact logistics system are:
+The main streams of the Moncler Group’s commitment towards a low environmental impact logistics system are:

-• identification of efficient routes to reduce distances travelled
+• identifying efficient routes to reduce distances travelled

 • space-efficient packaging to deliver the same volume of product in less space

-• use of means of transport with a lower environmental impact.
+• promotion and use of means of transport with a lower environmental impact.

-In recent years, Moncler has modified the packaging used to transport finished products, resulting in a significant reduction in volumes transported and thus in the need for vehicles and, consequently, in the environmental impacts generated in terms of greenhouse gas emissions.
+In recent years, Moncler has modified the packaging used to transport finished products, resulting in a significant reduction in volumes handled and, thus, in the need for vehicles and,

-The Group is constantly committed to identifying and using more environmentally efficient transport systems and methods to ensure operational efficiency and delivery times being met.
-In 2021 Moncler launched last-mile emissions offsetting services for the e-commerce channel for Korea and Japan and for the Americas and EMEA Regions it joined the UPS® carbon neutral service.
+The Group is constantly committed to identifying and using more environmentally efficient systems and modes of transport to ensure operational efficiency and compliance with delivery times.
+Also in 2022 Moncler compensated last-mile emissions for the e-commerce channel in Korea and Japan, and in the Americas and EMEA Regions, it continued to use the UPS® carbon neutral service.